Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Explicit human control in the loop

 A pattern that took effort to impose but is now settled is that irreversible or critical actions must require explicit human confirmation, even when the agent has technical ability to execute them.
-Sending email, committing code to main branch, executing a payment, deleting data: all are actions that in 2026 no serious product lets the agent complete without at least a human confirmation that clearly summarizes what’s about to happen.
+Sending email, committing code to main branch, executing a payment, deleting data: in 2026 no serious product lets the agent complete these without at least a human confirmation clearly summarizing what’s about to happen.

 The specific design varies, from explicit buttons to structured summaries, but the principle is firm.
 Products that experimented with fully autonomous agents suffered incidents serious enough during 2024 and 2025 for the industry to learn.
 Even when the agent carries ninety-five percent of the cognitive load, the final five percent of human confirmation is what distinguishes a mature product from one waiting for disaster.